 The saddle-point equations that determine $\langle X_{IJ} \rangle$ and $\langle Y_{IJ} \rangle$ have the form:

 where the trace ${\rm Tr}_{\gamma}$ is only taken over the gamma matrix indices.
 We consider an ansatz for $X_{IJ}$ and $Y_{IJ}$ that preserves the $U_R(n) \times U_A(n)$ symmetry:

 where $\Gamma, \Sigma, Y_0$ are real.
-(We've ignored here and below a possible addition to the $\langle Y \rangle$ ansatz proportional to $\tau^3$ that appears to result in broken $U_R(n) \times U_A(n)$ symmetry.)
-For general $m/E_F$ there's no solution to \eqref{Yequation} consistent with our ansatz; however when $m/E_F = 1/2$ we find a nontrivial solution (at $\epsilon = 0$) indicative of composite fermion diffusion.
+We've ignored here and below a possible addition to the $\langle Y \rangle$ ansatz proportional to $\tau^3$ that appears to result in broken $U_R(n) \times U_A(n)$ symmetry. $\Sigma$ is a logarithmic divergence that we absorb into a redefinition of the Fermi energy and composite fermion mass.
+For general renormalized $M_2$ there's no solution to \eqref{Yequation} consistent with our ansatz; however when $M_2 = 0$ we find a nontrivial solution (at $\epsilon = 0$) indicative of composite fermion diffusion.
 This solution produces the finite scattering rate $\Gamma \propto W E_F$ for {\it both} spinor components of $\Psi$.
-This is different from the replacement of $\epsilon$ by $\Gamma$, which would instead only affect ${1 - \gamma^5 \over 2} \Psi$. $\Sigma$ is a logarithmic divergence that we absorb into a redefinition of the Fermi energy and composite fermion mass.
+This is different from the replacement of $\epsilon$ by $\Gamma$, which would instead only affect ${1 - \gamma^5 \over 2} \Psi$.
 Eq.~\eqref{Yequation} is solved at finite $\Gamma$ by taking $Y_0 = 0$; thus, $Y_{IJ}$ is massive and can be ignored at sufficiently low energies.

 The saddle-point solution requires vanishing particle-hole symmetry violating mass (recall \S\ref{discretesymmetries}).
 Our interpretation is that even if initial conditions are chosen such that $M_2 \neq 0$, the saddle-point requires such particle-hole violating perturbations to renormalize to zero.
 This implies the irrelevance of the $m_D$ mass in Dirac composite fermion mean-field theory near the diffusive integer quantum Hall transition; it represents an emergent particle-hole symmetry in the HLR theory.